Search This Blog

 24 March – Gorakhpur, India – Bhairahawa (Siddharthanagar), Nepal - 104km

-A walk to the ATM provided Nepalese rupees and a new sim card.
-What a rigmarole the sim card was, fingerprinted and all.
+A walk to the ATM provided Nepalese rupees and a new SIM card.
+Getting a SIM card was quite a rigmarole, and required being fingerprinted.

 25 March - Bhairahawa – Lumbini - 22km